Tony-Thompson/Application-Security-Controls-and-processes/README.md

 ## Training

 Employees are trained in defensing computing on an annual basis.
+This includes exposure to cyber and information governance training suites, Cyber Essentials Plus accreditation and CISP membership

 ## Peer Review